AutomateOrBust/content-docs/content-repo/extra-docs/articles/PS-Remote.md

 The GPO you created should appear under COMPUTER SETTINGS and the Applied Group Policy Objects.
 !["Applied GPO"](https://raw.githubusercontent.com/demisto/content-docs/de30769a3caa7d8d880563ff613857c7486fbcbf/docs/doc_imgs/reference/PowershellRemoting/10-trouble.JPG "Applied GPO")

-If the GPO does not appear, make sure that the computer account is in the correct OU.
-If not, make sure to move the computer account to the correct OU.
+If the GPO does not appear, verify that the computer account is in the correct OU.
+If not, move the computer account to the correct OU.
 Regardless if the computer account is in the OU, from the hosts command line run the **gpupdate /force** command.
 !["Gpupdate /force"](https://raw.githubusercontent.com/demisto/content-docs/e017a13b2b37d1107c6cce33cb788163f716230a/docs/doc_imgs/reference/PowershellRemoting/11-trouble.JPG "Gpupdate /force")

 The result should show that the computer policy updated successfully.

 Keep in mind that port 5985 is for HTTP and port 5986 is for HTTPS.
-In order to configure HTTPS follow the configuration provided in the [Configure GPO](#configure-gpo) section in the [Appendix](#appendix).
+To configure HTTPS follow the configuration provided in the [Configure GPO](#configure-gpo) section in the [Appendix](#appendix).

 ### XSOAR Troubleshooting
-If when you click **Test** in the integration settings no network connection is available or the host is not resolved or the username/password permissions are not working, the relevant errors will be displayed.
+If when you click **Test** in the integration settings no network connection is available or the host is not resolved or the username/password permissions do not work, the relevant errors are  displayed.
 Resolve the issue as needed.

 ### Name Resolution Troubleshooting
-If you receive the following error in the integration test, make sure that you provided a valid DNS server address in the integration settings and that the DNS server has a relevant DNS record for the host you want to resolve.
+If you receive the following error in the integration test, verify that you provided a valid DNS server address in the integration settings and that the DNS server has a relevant DNS record for the host you want to resolve.
-Also make sure your XSOAR has network access on port 53 to the DNS server.
+Also verify your XSOAR has network access on port 53 to the DNS server.
 !["DNS resolve error"](https://raw.githubusercontent.com/demisto/content-docs/e017a13b2b37d1107c6cce33cb788163f716230a/docs/doc_imgs/reference/PowershellRemoting/error1.jpg "DNS resolve error")
 ### Network Connectivity Troubleshooting
 If you receive the following error in the integration test, verify you have network access to the tested host from XSOAR on ports 5985 or 5986 accordingly.
 Check the network or host firewall logs and adjust the rules accordingly.
 !["Network access error"](https://raw.githubusercontent.com/demisto/content-docs/e017a13b2b37d1107c6cce33cb788163f716230a/docs/doc_imgs/reference/PowershellRemoting/error2.jpg "Network access error")
 ### Authentication Troubleshooting
 If you receive the following error in the integration test, check the provided username and password by attempting to connect to the tested host locally or via terminal services.
-Make sure that you are able to login with the provided credentials.
+Verify  you are able to log in with the provided credentials.
 If the login fails, verify that the username and password are correct or that the user has sufficient privileges on the host.
 If the password is wrong, reset it in the Active Directory.
 !["Session error"](https://raw.githubusercontent.com/demisto/content-docs/e017a13b2b37d1107c6cce33cb788163f716230a/docs/doc_imgs/reference/PowershellRemoting/error3.jpg "Session error")

-If you are using Basic Authentication, make sure to provide a local user and not a domain user.
+If you are using Basic Authentication, provide a local user and not a domain user.
 Another issue could be related to the Powershell remoting settings.
 Review the [Host Troubleshooting](#host-troubleshooting) section above accordingly.

 ### Incident Ingestion Delays
-You might come across cases where your incidents are pulled into XSOAR with some delay, in such cases we recommend checking that the given username does not include the domain in it, this should solve the delay problems.
+You might come across cases where your incidents are pulled into Cortex XSOAR with some delay.
+In these cases we recommend checking that the given username does not include the domain in it, as this can cause a delay.

 ## WinRM Useful Commands
 The following provides a list of useful WinRM commands.